 Each student has access to a Chromebook to use for the school year.
 Google Classroom is used to post class announcements; students also submit writing assignments through Google Classroom.

 English Language Arts and Literature: The ELA class is based on the acclaimed Voyages in English curriculum.
 Development of vocabulary (Vocabulary in Action), grammar, speech, and writing skills is emphasized.
-Students read a variety of short stories, novels, and poetry; selections typically include Tangerine, Chains, The Adventures of Tom Sawyer, Anne Frank: Diary of a Young Girl, and The Five People You Meet in Heaven.
+Students read a variety of short stories, novels, and poetry; selections typically include Tangerine, Chains, The Adventures of Tom Sawyer, Anne Frank: Diary of a Young Girl, and Ghost.
 Through frequent writing assignments and class discussions, students further develop critical thinking skills and powers of analysis.

 Social Studies: Grade 7 uses TCI’s History Alive! curriculum, first introduced in Grade 5.
 Beginning with an “Essential Question”―a broad idea to be investigated―each TCI lesson incorporates graphic notetaking, groupwork, and step-by-step discovery.
 Different learning styles are used, allowing students of many abilities to learn and succeed.

 Science: Students use the Pearson Interactive Science curriculum, a comprehensive program that supports project-based inquiry and hands-on learning, engages students, and encourages abstract thinking, information analysis, problem solving with peers, and thoughtful inquiry.
 Lessons incorporate Next Generation Science Standards, including Disciplinary Core Ideas, Crosscutting Concepts, and Science and Engineering Practices.
 Every chapter includes Interdisciplinary STEM activities and projects.